One killed, 19 injured after car strikes crowd at Charlottesville rally

-One person was killed and 19 were injured in Charlottesville, Virginia, after a car plowed through a group of counter-protesters who were demonstrating against an alt-right and white supremacists rally.
+One person was killed and 19 were injured in Charlottesville, Virginia, after a car plowed through a group of counter-protesters who were demonstrating against an alt-right and white nationalists rally.

 A spokesperson for University of Virginia Hospital told NBC News that 20 patients were admitted to the hospital — 19 injuries and one fatality.
 Her words confirmed a tweet sent by Charlottesville Mayor Michael Signer that said someone had been killed.